Loss-Based Variational Bayes Prediction: Theoretical Results

+\begin{rem} The proof of Lemma \ref{lemma:conv}, requires controlling the behavior of $ \sup_{d(\theta,\theta_\star)\ge\epsilon}n^{-1}\left\{S_n(\theta)-S_n(\theta_ \star)\right\} $ for any $\epsilon>0$.
+When the parameter space is compact, this control can be guaranteed by controlling the bracketing entropy (see, e.g., \citealp{vdv1996}) of $\Theta$.
+If the parameter space is not compact, this control can be achieved by considering more stringent conditions on the prior than Assumption \ref{ass:post}.
+In particular, results where the parameter space is not compact can be obtained by modifying Theorem 4 in \cite{shen2001rates} for our setting. {That being said, we note that in the case of the toy GARCH(1,1) model in Section \ref{sec:toy}, the parameter space is compact and this condition is satisfied under the conditions given in Lemma \ref{lem:garch}.} \end{rem}

-To transfer the posterior concentration of the Gibbs posterior to its variational approximation, we must restrict the class $\mathcal{Q}$ that is used to produce the variational approximation.
-Following \cite {zhang2020convergence}, we define $\kappa _{n}$ to be the approximation error rate for the variational family:
+To transfer the posterior concentration of the Gibbs posterior to its variational approximation, we restrict the class $\mathcal{Q}$ used to produce the variational approximation.
+Following \cite{zhang2020convergence} , we define $\kappa _{n}$ to be the approximation error rate for the variational family: